Nobody died. I

 don’t go to funerals.

-Funerals are not about
+Funerals are not for

-the grief about which
+the (public) grief about

-No. but of course.
+No? but of course?

 It’s comedy.
 That’s